 An undergraduate women's college with a current enrollment of nearly 900 was founded by Ellen Browning Scripps in 1926.
 Scripps is well known for its core curriculum in the humanities and its emphasis on interdisciplinary study.
 Scripps offers concentrations in the arts, language and literature, philosophy and religion, science and social studies.

 Claremont McKenna College is a highly selective, co-educational, liberal arts college educating leaders in business and public affairs.
 CMC was founded in 1946 and has a current enrollment of approximately 1,200 students.

 A coeducational, 735-student college, Harvey Mudd joined the consortium in 1955 and offers undergraduate programs in engineering, science and mathematics, while also emphasizing the humanities and social sciences.
 The school produces highly competent scientists, mathematicians and engineers who understand the impact of their work on society.

 With a curriculum that emphasizes the social and behavioral sciences, particularly psychology, sociology, anthropology and political studies, Pitzer was founded in 1963 and is a coeducational college that enrolls nearly 950 students.

 Keck Graduate Institute

-The seventh and newest member of The Claremont Colleges was founded in 1997, KGI has a current enrollment of 85 students.
+The seventh and newest member of The Claremont Colleges was founded in 1997.
 The first American graduate school dedicated exclusively to the emerging fields of the applied life sciences, KGI offers professionally-oriented master's degrees.
 Its mission is to combine the vast power of ongoing developments in molecular biology, chemistry and related fields with creative, application-centered engineering.